 Are you in Hong Kong for a short time?
 Want to find out which pop-up shops are selling the best fashion deals?
 Where the best dim sum is in the Central district?
 Look into Instagram’s hashtags!

 Hashtags are an integral part of many social networking applications for discovering a niche, or gaining the attention of others within that niche.
 With Instagram, the hashtag can not only draw you into like-minded communities, but help you find your niches within a geographic area.

 Think of the world of hashtags as a library classification system, sortable by categories and with added sub-categories.
-When you travel, think of recurring hastags like:
+When you travel, think of recurring hashtags like:

 to get a glimpse of a new locale by filling in the hashtag with places and things unique to that area.

-Once you’ve gotten an idea of what you’d like to see and experience, you can get insider tips of WHERE these hidden gems are.
+Once you have an idea of what you’d like to see and experience, you can get insider tips of WHERE these hidden gems are.
 You’re able to find out EXACT locations by checking out other Instagrammer’s geotags.

 Finding out how your favorite Instagram feeds of your destination got to look as great as they do requires a little bit of stalking, but spreading the love of great shots is why Instagrammers geotag!

 The geotag of a photo can be found just above the post, below the user’s name and to the right of their profile picture.
 This geotag will come in blue or grey, blue indicating a location directly linked on a map, and grey if the mapped location is unspecified.
 Find out exactly where a photo was taken by viewing its geotag.

 TIP: Be careful, not all geotagged photos are tagged where they were taken, but rather where the photo was posted to the feed.
 It helps to double-check using a separate database like Google Maps or Foursquare.